Poetry of Robert Frost

 Analytical Essay on Belonging in Peter Skrzynecki’s Poetry

-For Mainstream English Year 12 students studying the poetry collection ‘Old/New World’ by Peter Skrzynecki, AOS1: Unit 3, Reading and Creating Texts, Analytical Response Outcome.
+This resource is for Mainstream English students studying the poetry collection ‘Old/New World’ by Peter Skrzynecki.

 This task requires the students to synthesise poems in the ‘Old/New World’ collection by Peter Skrzynecki of ‘Black Cockatoos’ / ‘Immigrants at Central Station’ / ‘Feliks Skrzynecki’ / ‘Seeing my Parents’ and put together an analytical response essay on the prompt.